 Luckily, I’ve got access to some friends who can give me some in-depth help evaluating the systems.
 Gnome Kurt “Telas” Schneider is incredibly familiar with the Savage Worlds system.
 Gnome Patrick Benson is an avid devotee of the Fudge system with incredible insight into the system.
 I decided to put some of my ideas and desires for the game up to these two to get their insight.
 So let the RPG faceoff begin!

-In my modified Courts Of The Shadow Fey game, a Faery court returns to a small city in America that was founded primarily by Irish, Welsh, English and Scottish immigrants.
+The Concept: In my modified Courts Of The Shadow Fey game, a Faery court returns to a small city in America that was founded primarily by Irish, Welsh, English and Scottish immigrants.
 The Duke who funded the expedition treated with a faery court for favor and good fortune in the new land.
 They helped the city get established and then promptly forgot about it for a few hundred years.
 When they came back in the present day, they found the city completely different and without the Duke’s family in charge.
 Seeing this as a violation of the treaty, they have taken over the city and clouded the minds of most of the people to their ownership.
 They are slowly changing things, things which the PCs notice and don’t forget.
 They are definitely not your Disneyfied faeries either.
 The PCs become embroiled in the oddities occurring and are made ambassadors to the faery court, where they must gain enough status and power to try to find some way of ending the occupation or right out destruction of the mortal city.
 The player characters will be normal humans with some minor fey blood or magical aptitude that makes them worthy of being ambassadors.
 The feel is definitely one of being a stranger in a strange land, learning to cope with the oddity and hopefully resolve the issues.
 I want a system that is open enough to allow me to emphasize the weird and untamed nature of the fey, but mechanical enough that it can handle the 4e conversion and provide nifty combat options while still emphasizing roleplaying choices over sheer chance.

 Ok, with that out of the way, here are some of my questions/ideas.